codecombat/adobe-animate-parser/README.md

 NEXT STEPS:

-- [ ] Add CONTAINERS extension
+- [x] NOT DOING - Add CONTAINERS extension
 - [ ] named items
+- [ ] Deterministic imports of IDs for color tintings
 - [ ] Can we automatically determine entrypoint?
-- [ ] Deterministic imports of IDs for color tintings
 - [ ] Deduping shapes